Jade Hassouné: Other ventures

-Hassouné was a member of the dance group Enigma Dance Productions and together they participated in the TV show Canada's Got Talent where they arrived in the quarter finals.
+Hassouné was a member of the dance group Enigma Dance Productions and together they participated in the TV show Canada's Got Talent where they arrived in the quarter-finals.

 He collaborated with Ubisoft Toronto to develop the video game Starlink: Battle For Atlas.

-In 2019, Hassouné released his EP Love Letter to a Fandom under the artistic name J4DE.
-Singles include "Insta Story", "To the Next", "Living Right Now" and "Human".
+In 2019, Hassouné, under the name J4DE, released the EP Love Letter to a Fandom.
+Its singles included "Insta Story", "To the Next", "Living Right Now" and "Human".